shifengxu/VINE/README.md

 ```
 ### Image Editing
-We now offer [UltraEdit](https://github.com/HaozheZhao/UltraEdit) and Image Inversion for image editing, with more options to be added in the future.
+We now offer [UltraEdit](https://github.com/HaozheZhao/UltraEdit) and Image Inversion for image editing, with more options to be added soon.
 To edit an image, please use the following commands:
 ```
 python src/image_editing.py  --model ultraedit                               \
                              --input_path ./example/watermarked_img/2_wm.png \